StorMagic SvSAN with KVM Hypervisors

-StorMagic SvSAN is available on CentOS, RHEL (Red Hat Enterprise Linux) and Ubuntu distributions of Linux KVM.
+StorMagic SvSAN is available on CentOS and RHEL (Red Hat Enterprise Linux) distributions of Linux KVM.
 Furthermore, SvSAN has been officially tested and certified on Red Hat.
 The specific versions of these distributions that are compatible with SvSAN are detailed in the table opposite.
 Please note that SvSAN's compatibility with these distributions was made available from SvSAN Version 6.2 Patch 5 and onwards.

 Features of a KVM hypervisor